Internet-Draft Mission Authority Server August 2026

 issuer:

 REQUIRED.
 A string.
 The MAS's issuer URL.
 It equals the issuer of every Mission the MAS records and the iss of its integrity-anchor envelopes and signed status responses.
-A consumer MUST verify it equals the URL the metadata was resolved from, with the well-known path removed.
+A consumer MUST verify that applying the location-construction steps above to this issuer yields the URL the metadata was resolved from.

 mission_submission_endpoint: